Finding the best running shoe for flat feet depends on whether your feet “overpronate” (roll inward) or are simply “flat and neutral.”

 First, figure out what kind of flat feet you have.
 If you have weak arches, you can strengthen them with arch support.
 You may only need a little arch support if your feet are flat.

 About 25% of people have flat feet.
 If you’re one of them, look for shoes that support your running form and feel comfortable.
-It’s possible to find the right pair for you.

 Best Running Shoes for Flat Feet